that-one-arab/quiz-buddy/README.md

 ## How To Use

-Explore a hosted demo of our platform [here](https://www.quiz-buddy.xyz).

 For self-hosting, please refer to the README files in both the **frontend** and **backend** directories for detailed installation instructions.

 ## Support